USDA-FSA/fsa-design-system/guides/accessibility/forms.md

 </div>

-> Reads both labels indicated by the `aria-labeledby` attribute
+> Reads both labels indicated by the `aria-labeledby` attribute.

-> Screen Reader reads input as: "Car Please enter Make and Model Edit text"
+> Screen Reader reads input as: "Car Please enter Make and Model.
+Edit text."

 #### With aria-describedby pointing at `carmakedescription`